 If the nonprofit does not offer satisfactory answers to these five questions, seek the counsel of a trusted colleague.
 Lack of clarity may be a sign of a disorganized nonprofit, which could pose risks to the finances and reputations of its board members.

-Lederman said that a ministry leader—such as a pastor—who volunteers to serve on a nonprofit board likely would not be covered under the ministry’s policy.
+Lederman notes that a ministry leader—such as a pastor—who volunteers to serve on a nonprofit board likely would not be covered under the ministry’s policy.
 “In that capacity, the pastor or leader would not be acting on behalf of and for the benefit of his or her ministry, and therefore would not be covered by the ministry’s policy,” he said.

 Additionally, the leader’s personal assets may be exposed by serving on a nonprofit’s board.
 You can read The Risk of Leadership: 5 Problem Areas that Expose Personal Assets from brotherhoodmutual.com.
 Consider discussing your options with your ministry’s insurance agent as well as the agent who carries your personal lines of insurance (e.g., homeowners).
 Let him or her know if your ministry requires its pastors to serve on an outside board and what the nonprofit requires of its board members.